vidispine/hull-vidispine-addon/hull-vidispine-addon/README.md

 Parameters:

 _PARENT_CONTEXT_: The Helm charts global context

 _COMPONENT_: The `component` to create a volume section for need to be lowercase seperated with '-' (kebapcase) and are converted to the URI keys by making them camelCase.

 _HASH_CONFIGMAP_: Determines whether the `hashsumAnnotation` key is set on the ConfigMap volume if it is being created.
 This does not apply to the additional _CONFIGMAPS_, only to the one created if the component has at least one ConfigMap element.
 Defaults to true.

 _HASH_SECRET_: Determines whether the `hashsumAnnotation` key is set on the Secret volume if it is being created.
 This does not apply to the additional _SECRETS_, only to the one created if the component has at least one Secret element.
 Defaults to true.

 _SECRETS_: The additional Secrets to add to the volumes as comma-seperated list

 _CONFIGMAPS_: The additional configMap volumes to add to the volumes as comma-seperated list

 _EMPTYDIRS_: The additional emptyDir volumes to add to the volumes as comma-seperated list

 _PVCS_:  The additional persistentVolumeClaim volumes to add to the volumes as comma-seperated list

 Usage:

 This function renders a pods volumes section based on the arguments and rest of the charts configuration:
-First it traverses the _COMPONENT_ in `hull.config.specific.components` and adds all `mounts.secret`'s and `mounts.configmap`'s names as references to the volumes secret and configMap volumes.
-Furthermore it is possible to specify arbitrary `volumes` under a _COMPONENT_s `extraVolumes` property which are also added to the pods `volume` section.
-It also adds all Secrets and ConfigMaps names as references for all defined physical files which are stored under the `files/_COMPONENT_/mounts/secret` and `files/_COMPONENT_/mounts/configmap` folders.
+First it traverses the _COMPONENT_ in `hull.config.specific.components` and adds a `secretRef` volume named `secret` if:
+- any secret exists at `hull.config.specific.components.common.mounts.secret`
+- any secret exists at `hull.config.specific.components._COMPONENT_.mounts.secret`
+- any file exists at path `files/common/mounts/secret`
+- any file exists at path `files/_COMPONENT_/mounts/secret` This works in conjunction with 'hull.vidispine.addon.library.component.secret.data' which adds the content from all above mentioned sources to a secret which can be used as a volume `secret` then due to this function.
+The same procedure is applied to the `configmap` case where a `configMapRef` volume named `configmap` is only added in case:
+- any configmap exists at `hull.config.specific.components.common.mounts.configmap`
+- any configmap exists at `hull.config.specific.components._COMPONENT_.mounts.configmap`
+- any file exists at path `files/common/mounts/configmap`
+- any file exists at path `files/_COMPONENT_/mounts/configmap` When accessing the collected data you can refer to the _COMPONENT_'s `configmap` volume.

 Furthermore it is possible to specify arbitrary `volume`'s under a _COMPONENT_'s `extraVolumes` property, these are also added to the pods `volume` section.
 This grants maximum freedom to add system-specific `volume`'s to the pod.

-Finally it adds all additional secret's, configMap's, emptyDir's and persistentVolumeClaim's static reference names provided as additional arguments where the name of the reference is the full object name which is to be included.
+Finally it adds all additional secret's, configMap's, emptyDir's and persistentVolumeClaim's static reference names provided as additional arguments _SECRETS_, _CONFIGMAPS_, _EMPTYDIRS_ and _PVCS_ where the name of the reference is the full object name which is to be included unless you prefix `_HT^` to the name to make it `staticName: false`.

 ### hull.vidispine.addon.library.component.pod.env

 Parameters:

 _PARENT_CONTEXT_: The Helm charts global context

 _COMPONENT_: The `component` to create an env section for

+_FROM_SECRETS_: Optionally define addtional env vars from secrets keys

 Usage: